honeynet/HIHAT/README.md

 # HIHAT
 The High Interaction Honeypot Analysis Toolkit

+The related paper can be found [here](https://www.researchgate.net/publication/228932600_A_generic_toolkit_for_converting_web_applications_into_high-interaction_honeypots).

 NB: Development on this tool has been ceased.

 Analysis Tool 	    : Source code of the analysis tool HIHAT Honeypot-Creator	  : Source code of the Honeypot-Creator Logserver		        : Script for the creation of database tables at the logserver INSTALL			        - Installation instructions for the logserver, the honeypots and HIHAT LICENSE			        - GNU General Public License
 README			        - This file

 ------------------